Technology and innovation are sustainable

 We choose locations with low climate impact

 Biological conditions, including water quality, water flow and temperature, determine whether a given location can tolerate production.
-That is why we always choose new locations based on consequence analyses, which tell us what impact production will have on the environment.
+That is why we always choose new locations based on analyses, which tell us what impact production will have on the environment.
 We also survey the seabed under all locations regularly.

 We make maximum use of the raw material and take care of the waste